connor-baer/server-scripts/README.md

 # server-scripts
-Shell scripts to install Server, manage database backups, asset backups, asset syncing, and database syncing between Server environments
+Shell scripts to manage and maintain Ubuntu servers

 ## Overview